GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/webusb/index.md

 ## Supporting contexts

 This API may be used in any extension component.
-Although this API cannot be used in web service workers, it can be used in extension service workers.
+Although this API cannot be used in web service workers, most of its methods and properties can be used in extension service workers.